ethereumjs/ethereumjs-monorepo/developer.md

 To pipe the results of tests run with a node command through `tap-spec`:

-`npm run formatTest -- -t "./tests/tester -b --dir='bcBlockGasLimitTest'"`
+`npm run formatTest -- -t "./tests/tester --blockchain --dir='bcBlockGasLimitTest'"`

 The `-with` flag allows the specification of a formatter of your choosing: